As a parent, what is my role, and what can I do to best support my child’s education?

 Stay in Contact with Your Child’s Teacher or School

 Schools and districts are providing guidance for at-home learning in different ways, but quite often this guidance has changed over time and may continue changing.
 To keep up with what your school or district is doing, you can:

 - Check your regular mail and email, the school’s website or social media page, and phone messages from the district, school, or teacher.

 - Be sure the teacher has your email address and phone number so that he or she can reach you.

 High School Seniors

 If you are the parent of a high school senior, pay close attention to any information that comes from the school district and your state’s department of education.
-Many have had to make changes to graduation requirements because students haven’t been able to finish courses and exams.
-Because conditions are likely to keep changing, make sure you and your senior know the latest updates on:
+As the school year progresses and conditions are likely to keep changing, make sure you and your senior know the latest updates on:

 - Attendance requirements

 - The number of credits required for graduation